dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   2. `autofocus`: `boolean?` Default value: `true`.
 ## Function ui.imageState(imageSource)
-Returns state of an image (might act strage with special textures, like the ones loaded from DLLs; new return values might be added later).
+Returns state of an image (might act strangely with special textures, like the ones loaded from DLLs; new return values might be added later).

   Parameters: